 Treatment

 For ear hematomas: The goals of treatment are to prevent further bleeding in the ear flap and resolve the underlying problem that’s causing the dog to shake its head in the first place.
-Treatment of ear infections or skin allergies are often required.
+Treatment of ear infections or skin allergies is often required.
 If the hematoma is large or causing discomfort, the vet may offer drainage of the hematoma and injection of a medication into it, or surgery to eliminate the space between the skin and the cartilage to prevent the hematoma from recurring.
-For home care, there are specific bandages made for preventing movement of the ear, or oral sedatives to decrease your dog’s activity during recovery.
+For home care, there are specific bandages made to prevent movement of the ear, or oral sedatives to decrease your dog’s activity during recovery.

 Example of a bandage for an ear hematoma:

 Management of recurring ear hematomas can be frustrating due to cost and difficulty keeping dogs comfortable.
-Treatment with one option may not always be successful and the vet may have to recommend an alternative.
+Treatment with one option may not always be successful, and the vet may have to recommend an alternative.
 Occasionally, if no treatment is working well, or due to financial constraints, owners may decide against treatment.
-This is not recommended, as it can takes several weeks of a dog being in pain before it will heal and will lead to scarring and deformation of the ear.
+This is not recommended, as it can take several weeks of a dog being in pain before it will heal and will lead to scarring and deformation of the ear.

 For other skin lesions, treatment will heavily depend on diagnostic test results.
-If there is concern for a serious problem such as a cancer, treatment can involve surgery and sometimes chemotherapy.
+If there is concern for a serious problem such as cancer, treatment can involve surgery and sometimes chemotherapy.

 How to prevent ear hematomas in the future

-Prevention of ear hematomas usually involves prevention of the underlying problem that causes a dog to shake their head and ears excessively.
+Prevention of ear hematomas usually involves the prevention of the underlying problem that causes a dog to shake their head and ears excessively.
 The most common cause is an ear infection or underlying skin allergies.

 Excessive shaking of the head like this can cause ear hematomas: